JenyaPu/TurkuLife/README.md

 Note: you need to input your google maps API key into 'key' file next to the script.
 For more information on Google maps API: https://developers.google.com/maps/documentation/geocoding/get-api-key

+For more information on the project see: https://docs.google.com/document/d/13oTHdf4OECJiRPGcbx-3KOHWM1PB6sHP5Sln7sGCDWU/edit?usp=sharing

 ![TurkuGLife](TurkuLife.png)